thelowprokill/adventrue/README.md

 - num_rooms controls the number of rooms to put in the game.
 - min_connections is a soft minimum for the connections.
 - max_connections is a hard maximum for the connections.
 - log_level determines how much information is printed.
 All the info is put in the log file.
+1 <= log_level <= 2

 # Potential features to come.